 In the article, the writers point out that approximately half the world’s population communicates using just 10 languages—but what do you do if you need to reach a market that doesn’t speak one of them?
 Continue reading

 The story about a Finnish businessman’s dog trained to lift its paw in a mock Nazi salute is in itself both amazing and hilarious.
 There’s some sloppiness, however.
 Although the people’s names are spelled correctly, a total of three typos have managed to find their way to the name of the businessman’s company, two words.
 Continue reading

 A client’s ad agency asked me to translate the client’s website, 7 letter-size pages of text in all, into another language by tomorrow.
-Tomorrow?